 Report: Accelerating Black Inclusion

-April 2021 • Diversity • by by Yasmine Chinwala & Jennifer Barrow
+April 2021 • Driving diversity • by by Yasmine Chinwala & Jennifer Barrow

 The Covid 19 pandemic and the murder of George Floyd have exposed racial inequity, catapulted Black inclusion up the corporate agenda, and created a sense of urgency to drive change.
 This qualitative analysis focuses on the progression of Black colleagues into leadership positions across the UK financial services industry.